 “We cut our teeth in aftermarket service and repair, which turned out to be one of our greatest attributes.
 This experience allowed us to learn more about what the seals do, where and how they fit, and most importunately how they functioned in service,” said Shawn Picard, manager of operations for Dayton Seals & Packing.
 “This provided us with a solid fundamental foundation for what we do now at the OEM level for our OEM accounts.”

 The company is currently pivoting from a long history of an aftermarket focus and turning more towards the needs of the OEM marketplace.
 In this environment, rapid response to customer inquiries and engineering requests is mission-critical.
 And this is where Dayton Seals & Packing’s 26-year relationship with Hallite and the Hallite product line offers their customers tremendous value.

 The right product for the application

-Hydraulic cylinders used in mining, metal product manufacturing, industrial plants, and heavy-duty equipment work extremely hard.
+Hydraulic cylinders and seals used in mining, metal product manufacturing, industrial plants, and heavy-duty equipment work extremely hard.
 When it’s time to replace the seals on these types of cylinders, customers of Dayton Seals & Packing often rely on their expertise to resolve issues that extend outside standard service and repair.